 Hostel International Banff Alpine Centre: This hostel isn’t located near the main strip of Banff, but don’t let that deter you!
 They offer a Banff transit pass with your stay so getting to and from is easy.
 The hostel has a really cozy vibe and is well taken care of!
 Rates start around $35/night for a bed in a 6-bed dorm.

 Samesun Backpackers: Located at the very edge of the main strip of Banff townsite, this hostel is great if you want to just be closer to the action.
-It has been labeled a little more of a ‘party-hostel’ so maybe keep that in mind as well.
+It has been labelled a little more of a ‘party-hostel’ so maybe keep that in mind as well.
 But rates here start at $38/night for a bed in a 14-bed dorm.

 Caribou Hotel: Located just off the main ‘strip’ of the Banff townsite, this hotel is cozy, warm, clean and far enough from the action that it’s quiet.
 And yet, not too far that walking to and from town isn’t an option.
 They also have a parking lot for your rental car!